BI Tools Comparison Matrix: A Holistic Collection (2025)

 20. Pan Intelligence

-Pan Intelligence is an low-code embedded analytics solution for SaaS - it offers white-label embedded reporting and predictive analytics.
+Pan Intelligence is an AI-powered, low-code BI solution for SaaS, offering self-service analytics, white-label embedded reporting and predictive analytics, with strong DevOps/APIs controls.

 21. PowerBI

-Power BI is - without a doubt - a well-known Business Intelligence platform in the industry with a strong modeling capability and a rich set of visualization.
+Power BI is, without a doubt, a well-known BI platform in the industry with a strong modeling capability and a rich set of visualization.
 It is also the first choice for every company that has adopted the Microsoft eco-system.

 Pricing: For personal use, Power BI can be downloaded on your local machine for free.
 However, if you want to use more Power BI services, you will need to pay $9.99/user/month for a cloud solution or $4,995/month for a dedicated server (cloud compute and storage resource)